-3.40 We recognise that quantitative analysis may not always be possible, appropriate, or meaningful.
+- 3.41 We remain of the view that quantitative analysis is not always possible, appropriate, or meaningful.
 For instance, when reviewing a specific IM that acts as an input to a much broader regulatory regime, it may not be possible to isolate its effect on the performance outcomes of regulated suppliers.
 However, quantitative analysis may be helpful to inform specific decisions.
-Therefore, we propose to maintain our position from the 2016 IM review of only undertaking a quantitative analysis where this would likely add real value to our weighing of the pros and cons of a proposed change.70
+Therefore, we maintain our position from the 2016 IM review of only undertaking a quantitative analysis where this would likely add real value to our weighing of the pros and cons of a proposed change. - 3.42 Regarding the CAC's recommendation to include consideration of timely access to meter data: access to meter data is outside our regulatory remit, though it is within the Electricity Authority's remit and is a priority of theirs.